Gikoskos/chessgame-cli/README.md

 ![Alt text](http://i.imgur.com/u7DMUjg.png)

-implement that dreaded piecesOverlap function (WIP)
+implement that dreaded piecesOverlap function (DONE)

 fix bug on Windows that rejects input other than the first character after some time (weird that I can't recreate this bug on Linux)